GDPR

 From an organizational perspective, GDPR requires significant data protection safeguards be implemented and imposes a number of obligations; notable requirements include that the organization:

-The George Washington University is committed to adhering to the requirements of the European Union’s (EU) General Data Protection Regulation (GDPR) through our Personal Information and Privacy policy , our privacy notice and cookie consents.
+The George Washington University is committed to adhering to the requirements of the European Union’s (EU) General Data Protection Regulation (GDPR) through our Privacy of Personal Information Policy , our privacy notice and cookie consents.

 GDPR gives EU data subjects significant new rights over how their personal data is collected, processed, and transferred by data controllers and processors.
 Under GDPR, EU data subjects have the right to, among other things: